ghoulmann/raspberry_pi_gifted/gifted.md

 This is a QR code:

-{draw:frame} If you know about QR codes, move along to the next bits.
+If you know about QR codes, move along to the next bits.

 QR stands for quick response.
 Like a bar code, it's meant to make